Sesame Street video games: Sesame Street: Elmo's Musical Monsterpiece

 Sesame Street: Elmo's Musical Monsterpiece is the last of four Sesame Street games targeting the Wii and Nintendo DS to be published by Warner Bros.
 Interactive Entertainment.
 It was developed by Griptonite Games and released in 2012.
 As with Ready, Set, Grover! and the Nintendo versions of Elmo's A-to-Zoo and Cookie's Counting Carnival, this game utilizes motion controls and is packaged with special Wii Remote and Nintendo DS stylus jackets that are intended to make them comfortable to use for young children.
 This game intends to teach about musical instruments and using them to play songs.

-This was one of the final videogame appearances of Jerry Nelson's voice of Count von Count before Nelson passed away in August 2012 of the year this game was released.
+This was one of the final videogame appearances of Jerry Nelson's voice of Count von Count before Nelson died in August 2012 of the year this game was released.